hackshackers/hackshackers-hugo/content/news/2011/11/hackshackers-brighton-chrys-wu-laurian-gridinoc-nov-22-2011.md

 Chrys, a coder as well as a journalist, has spent time at The Los Angeles Times, where she worked on the Pulitzer prize-winning series, [Altered Oceans][5]; CBS and The Washington Post, having been recruited to help develop content distribution strategy.

-She works with Hacks/Hackers chapters worldwide to help them launch and sustain local communities interested in journalism and technology.
+She works with Hacks/Hackers groups worldwide to help them launch and sustain local communities interested in journalism and technology.

 Developer **Laurian Gridinoc** ([@gridinoc][6] on Twitter) is one of the first [five winners of a Knight-Mozilla fellowship][7] and will spend 10 months embedded within the BBC newsroom to generate ideas, train colleagues and bridge the gap between technology and the news.